redbatz/ShellShuffler/README.md

 `blackListShuffleOut` - List<string>, list of ammo Id's for ammo that will never be shuffled <b>out of</b> a unit.

 `mechDefTagAmmoList` - Dictionary<List<string>>, units with the matching mechdef/vehicledef tag are restricted to shuffling in of ammos in the corresponding list.
 Where multiple tags are matched on a unit, the result depends on the value of `tagSetsUnion`.
 If `tagSetsUnion = false`, the result is an intersect of the ammo lists.
 For example, given the above settings a mech with both the `unit_role_brawler` and `unit_role_sniper` tags can only shuffle `Ammunition_LRM_ER`.
 If `tagSetsUnion = true`, the result is a union of the ammo lists.
 For example, given the above settings a mech with both the `unit_role_brawler` and `unit_role_sniper` tags can shuffle any of `Ammunition_LRM_ER`, `Ammunition_LRM_Bee`, or `Ammunition_LRM_DF`.

+`mechDefTagRestrictedAmmoList` - Dictionary<List<string>>, units with the matching mechdef/vehicledef tag are restricted from shuffling in of ammos in the corresponding list.

 `factionAmmoList` - Dictionary<List<string>>, restricts the pool of available ammos based on factionID.
 Does <b>not</b> override results of `mechDefTagAmmoList`

 `ammoWeight` - Dictionary<string, int>, ammos in this list have their chances to be chosen during the shuffle increased by the corresponding factor.
 All ammos not listed have weight of `1`.

+`blacklistAmmoboxOutTags` - any ammunition boxes with a tag in this list will never be shuffled out

+`blacklistAmmoboxInTags` - any ammunition boxes with a tag in this list will never be shuffled in